-- The WG believes that the Board is already moving in the direction suggested in Recommendation 2 "Move to fewer but longer Board meetings". - At the end of 2008, the Board restructured the mandate of its standing Committees, and redefined their number and scope of action.
-No further action on Recommendation 3 "Consolidate the Board Committees" is required at this stage. - 3.
-The ideas contained in Recommendation 4 "Broaden the skills of the Board" are already being addressed through the work of the Board Governance Committee. - 4.
-The WG supports the initiatives suggested in Recommendation 6 "Build high performance culture at the Board level". - 5.
-The WG supports the initiatives suggested in Recommendation 7 "Strengthen the strategic focus of the Board". - 6.
-The WG supports the initiatives suggested in Recommendation 8 "Clarify the Board's accountabilities" with the exception of initiative 'f' (elect a Board acceptable to all constituencies) which seems impracticable within the ICANN context.
+- 6. The WG supports the initiatives suggested in Recommendation 6 "Build high performance culture at the Board level". - 7.
+The WG supports the initiatives suggested in Recommendation 7 "Strengthen the strategic focus of the Board". - 8.
+The WG supports the initiatives suggested in Recommendation 8 "Clarify the Board's accountabilities" with the exception of initiative 'f' (elect a Board acceptable to all constituencies), which seems impracticable within the ICANN context.